...last month, when an armed individual stormed the headquarters of Ichor tech giant Telos Industrial, sparking renewed debate over implant safety.

 Everything had gone more or less smoothly.
 When the receptionist—a man with long, well-groomed hair and a relaxed air about him—asked if he had an appointment, Keshi said “yes” and discretely handed him the yen.
 He took the envelope without hesitation and told Keshi to have a seat anywhere—and that was that.

-Still, he was on edge, anxiously tapping his heel as he quietly surveyed his surroundings.
+Still, Keshi was on edge, anxiously tapping his heel as he quietly surveyed his surroundings.

 Across from him, slumped over a chair, was a sleeping old man dressed in a baggy green tracksuit.
 His loud snoring drowned out the barely audible newscast that played on a TV mounted above the reception desk.
 The receptionist had since disappeared behind a vase of red poppies, presumably counting the wad of cash.

-Part of Keshi would have preferred a dingy hideout.
-Though it lacked the smells and nauseating atmosphere of a proper hospital—the clinic still had that penetrating sterile feeling he had come to know and dread.
+Part of him would have preferred a dingy hideout.
+Though it lacked the smells and nauseating atmosphere of a proper hospital, the clinic still had that penetrating sterile feeling he had come to know and dread.

 When he came to Tokyo, he’d vowed never to find himself inside another hospital or clinic again—no matter how sick he was.
-To breathe their air—to stare at the drab paintings on their walls—to sit in those stiff, uncomfortable chairs—to watch TV programs he’d never choose at volumes too low to hear.
+To breathe their air.
+To stare at the drab paintings on their walls.
+To sit in those stiff, uncomfortable chairs, watching TV he’d never choose at volumes too low to hear.

 He remembered his trips to the bathroom to get away from it all—only for those, too, to become part of the whole suffocating experience.

-“The attack was livestreamed by several Telos employees and broadcast across the Neural Net.
-We now play that footage, reformatted in 2D, with the final moments omitted.”
+"The attack was livestreamed by several Telos employees and shared across the Neuro Net.
+The following footage has been reformatted in 2D.
+The final moments have been omitted.
+Viewer discretion is advised."

 Keshi’s eyes slowly wandered from poster to poster on the wall.
 Most were standard personal wellness PSAs.
 One cautioned: